 All of the conditions are closely assessed and monitored.
 This will limit companies from escaping the responsibility to register.
 Failure to register will result to penalties.

 Have you Record the Business Records Properly?

-IRAS requires the company to have a proper system to keep all the daily business transactions in accounting system, such as MYOB software.
+IRAS requires the company to have a proper system to keep all the daily business transactions in the accounting system, such as MYOB software.
 Aside from that, the company also must keep all of the hardcopy documents, from at least 5 years from the relevant YA.
-For example; if the companies financial year end period is from 1 January 2014 to 31 December 2014 (YA 2015), then the hardcopy documents should be kept up to 31 December 2019.
+For example; if the companies financial year-end period is from 1 January 2014 to 31 December 2014 (YA 2015), then the hardcopy documents should be kept up to 31 December 2019.

 The hardcopy documents to keep include:

 - Source documents, e.g. invoices, receipts, vouchers, advices, letters

 - Accounting records and schedules, e.g. general ledger, sales listing, balance sheet, profit and loss statement